Ray, Iran: Middle Ages

 Siyavash, the son of Mehran and the last King of Ray in the Sasanian Empire, was defeated fighting the Muslim invasion in 643.
 Ray was then used as a camp site under Arab Muslim military occupation.
 By the time of the Abbasid Caliphate, Ray was considerably restored and expanded into a new city named Mohammadiya.
 During the early Islamic period, the language spoken in Ray was the Razi dialect, which was most likely a continuation of the Median language.

 The Shah Abdol-Azim Shrine, a shrine containing the tomb of Abd al-Aziz al-Hasani, a fifth generation descendant of Hasan ibn Ali and a companion of Muhammad al-Taqi, was built in the ninth century.
 It remains as the main Islamic sanctuary of the city to date.

-A Tower of Silence, where Zoroastrians of after the Muslim conquest had come to put the bodies of the dead in the open, was built by a wealthy inhabitant of Ray on a hill in the tenth century.
+A Tower of Silence, where Zoroastrians of Ray after the Muslim conquest had come to put the bodies of the dead in the open, was built by a wealthy inhabitant of Ray on a hill in the tenth century.
 The tower, today in ruins and designated as Gabri (a term denoting "Zoroastrian", adopted after the Muslim conquest), was reportedly soon taken by the Muslims.

 The 12th-century Seljuk-era Tughrul Tower in Ray, Iran.

 Also dating to the tenth century is the Bibi Shahrbanu Shrine, which is the site of a former Zoroastrian temple dedicated to Anahita, the ancient Iranian goddess of the waters.
 The temple has been converted into a Muslim shrine claimed to be the burial of Shahrbanu, a legendary Sasanian princess who was captured by the Muslims and married Husayn ibn Ali, the grandson of Muhammad.
 It is likely that the name shahrbanu, meaning "lady of the land", is in fact an attribution to Anahita, who bore the title banu ("lady").